 For entrepreneurs interested in being allies, marketing without a client avatar also allows them to lead with their values.
 We’ve never made a client avatar for Brandcendent because we’ve found that so many kinds of people are excited by our trauma-informed business strategies for entrepreneurs of marginalized identities.
 A client avatar couldn’t possibly embody the diversity of the amazing clients we’ve worked with.

 Ready to bring some nuance (and humanity) to your marketing strategy?
-Tia offers trauma-informed business coaching that honors entrepreneurs’ humanity and illuminates paths to income growth.
-Learn more about Tia’s one-on-one coaching and their group program, Disruptor.
+Theo offers trauma-informed business coaching that honors entrepreneurs’ humanity and illuminates paths to income growth.
+Learn more about Theo’s one-on-one coaching and their group program, Disruptor.